-- Asset-liability management controls are in place, which assist in Standard Europe's ability to manage liquidity; - The investment rules require a significant proportion of the portfolio to be held in easily realisable assets such as highly liquid sovereign debt; - The club regularly reviews the time period required to liquidate the investment portfolio; - Principal reinsurance arrangements allow for short period recovery of all significant claims payments due; - A monitoring process is in place to identify short term potential cash needs in the business; - The likely cash outflows in relation to specific large claims are projected and kept under review.
+- Asset-liability management controls are in place, which assist in Standard UK's ability to manage liquidity; - The investment rules require a significant proportion of the portfolio to be held in easily realisable assets such as highly liquid sovereign debt; - The club regularly reviews the time period required to liquidate the investment portfolio; - Principal reinsurance arrangements allow for short period recovery of all significant claims payments due; - A monitoring process is in place to identify short term potential cash needs in the business; - Cash flow projections are reviewed and updated regularly to ensure the most efficient use of cash resources.
+The likely cash outflows in relation to specific large claims are projected and kept under review.
+All anticipated future profits in respect of future premiums are offset by losses in the premium provision.
+At 20 February 2019, the premium provision amounts to a loss of \$645k (see section D.2 Technical Provision) and therefore there were no profit associated with future premium.